MicrosoftDocs/xamarin-docs/docs/ios/user-interface/ios-ui/ui-thread.md

 ---
+title: "Working with the UI Thread in Xamarin.iOS"
-title: "Working with the UI Thread" ms.prod: xamarin ms.assetid: 98762ACA-AD5A-4E1E-A536-7AF3BE36D77E ms.technology: xamarin-ios
+description: "This document describes how to work with the UI Thread in Xamarin.iOS.
+It discusses UI thread execution, provides a background thread example, and examines async/await." ms.prod: xamarin ms.assetid: 98762ACA-AD5A-4E1E-A536-7AF3BE36D77E ms.technology: xamarin-ios